-After much prayer, discussion, and consultation, we the Elders of Faithful Stones Church in Buffalo New York, we are making our statement for the church and the community.
+After much prayer, discussion, and consultation, we the Elders of Faithful Stones Church in Buffalo, New York, make this public statement on the Coronavirus (COVID-19) pandemic for the church and the community.
 Throughout Scripture, God has instructed his people to live lives free from fear and to trust wholly in his sovereign decree.
 Let it be known plain and clear that we are in no way fearful of this virus.
 God is completely sovereign over these circumstances, and although we lack total control over the spread of COVID-19, we look to our Sovereign Creator, who is in complete control.
 He is the One who foresaw this virus before the foundation of the world.
 God knows who will or will not be infected.
-God indeed knows the eternal outcome of every one and everything.
+God indeed knows the eternal outcome of everyone and everything.

-We desire to be wise and caution while trusting in Almighty God, we without a doubt take the lives of our neighbors, all of our neighbors with the upmost respect dignity and love of God.
+While trusting in Almighty God, we also desire to be wise and cautious as we take seriously the ramifications of an outbreak of such a virus.
 While trusting God, we also desire to love our neighbors.
 As Elders, we have been given a great honor and significant duty to shepherd the flock God has provided us.
 We recognize that shepherds have the responsibility of caring for their sheep spiritually as well as physically.
 There is a challenging balance to that charge in times like this.

-We believe during the time of this pandemic as well as all other seasons, it is good and right and godly important that we remain open and function in the way God designed his church to represent his kingdom.
+We believe during the time of this pandemic as well as all other seasons, it is good, right, godly, and so important to remain open and function in the way that God designed his church, appropriately representing his kingdom.
 In a time of fear and panic, we desire to maintain as much normalcy as we possibly can.
 We praise God for protection over our city and state.
 To our knowledge, our church body is in no immediate threat, and so long as that is the case, we intend to continue to meet with some added precautionary procedures.
 We as Elders feel that is our duty before God to make this decision, separate from the State.
 As of now, we have in no way been mandated to cease from gathering, but if we were, our stance is that it is not their role to make that decision for us.
 We are aware of faithful Pastors across the nation that have made the decision to cease gathering for worship for a time in order to prevent further spread of this virus.
 That is their decision to make for their congregations.
 Our position is in no way a condemnation on these Brothers.
 If at any point we felt our congregation was at risk, we would re-evaluate our response.
 This is something that we are actively monitoring, but as for now we desire to function as normal, with the following precautions: